xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

-When you are finished create a PR with the following title: `Ex.
-7: Car Counter`.
+When you are finished, switch driver/navigator roles.

 # Ex.
 8 Add Calculator
 Create a React component called `AddCalculator`.
 This component creates a total based on the buttons that have been pushed.